How Leading Retailers Are Capturing 75-90% of Recoveries in the Current Fiscal Year

 Key Takeaways for Accelerated AP Profit Recovery and Preventive Audits

-• Preventive audits drove a 15% increase in projected recoveries at Waitrose—by catching errors before they become disputes.
+• Preventive audits drove a 15% increase in projected savings at Waitrose—by catching errors before they become disputes.

-In a recent PRGXplore Live session, “Accelerate Cash Recovery and Error Prevention in Retail with AI,” Brad Royer, Senior Vice President of Global Retail Operations at PRGX, shared how retailers are compressing these timelines—and why the traditional approach no longer qualifies as best practice.
+Traditional recovery audits are proven drivers of cash recovery, root cause analysis, and long-term savings.
+In a recent PRGXplore Live session, “Accelerate Cash Recovery and Error Prevention in Retail with AI,” Brad Royer, Senior Vice President of Global Retail Operations at PRGX, shared how retailers are compressing audit timelines—and unlocking additional value in the process.

 How AI Accelerates Discovery Without Adding Headcount